senseexcel/senseexcel/README.md

 ![Feature Export Field Values Export Data Transpose](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Feature-Export-Field-Values-Export-Data-Transpose.png)

-No values Selected (green)Value 1, Value 2, Value 3, Value 4, Value 5
+No values Selected (green): Value 1, Value 2, Value 3, Value 4, Value 5

-Value 2 and Value 4 selected (green): Value 2, Value 4, Value 1, Value 3, Value 5
+Value 2 and Value 4 Selected (green): Value 2, Value 4, Value 1, Value 3, Value 5

 This concludes the introduction of the Sense Excel User Interface.
 If there are any questions that have not been answered or should be described in more detail, please feel free to contact us with your feedback.